Why is it Different from Homogeneous and other Theories and Methods of Heterogeneous Media Mechanics/(other Sciences) Description?

 The formulation of heterogeneous medium transport equations has evolved a great deal since the 1950-s.
 Even so, the proper form of the governing equations for a heterogeneous (including porous) media is still a source of frequent discord.

 Determination of the flow-variables and the magnitude of the scalar fields transport for problems involving heterogeneous porous media is difficult, even when subject to simplifications allowing specification of the medium periodicity or regularity.
 Linear or linearized models fail to intrinsically account for transport phenomena, requiring dynamic coefficient models to correct for short-comings in the governing models.
-Additionally, when attempting to describe processes in a heterogeneous media the correct form of the governing equations remains an area of debate among various researchers (see, for example, Whitaker, [7, 8, 9, 10]; Koch and Brady, [11]; Travkin and Catton, [4,5]).
+Additionally, when attempting to describe processes in a heterogeneous media the correct form of the governing equations remains an area of debate among various researchers (see, for example, Whitaker, [7, 8, 9, 10]; Koch and Brady, [11]; Travkin, [1-3,16-27]; Travkin and Bolotina, [6]; Travkin and Catton, [4,5]).
 Allowing inhomogeneities to be of random or stochastic character further compounds the already daunting task of properly identifying pertinent transport mechanisms and predicting transport phenomena.

 Mathematical simulation of physical processes in a highly non-homogeneous media, in general, calls for obtaining averaged characteristics of the medium and, consequently, the averaged equations.
 Those equations would be of the Upper spatial scale.
 The averaging of processes in a randomly organized media can be performed with different levels of rigorousness.
 If a physical model has several interdependent structurally organized levels of processes underway, it is expedient to employ one of the hierarchical methods of simulation ( for example, see Kheifets and Neimark [12], and Cushman [13] among others).
 The hierarchical principle of simulation consists of successively studying the processes at a number of structural levels.

-One first deals with the smallest scale element, for example a small smooth capillary or globular media.
-Next, various types of capillary wall morphology are incorporated.
-This is followed by studies of a range of diameters, first smooth then rough, and then networking.
-Regular variations of the parameters are treated first, followed by random.
-This is done at each level.
-This approach is used for capillary morphologies as well as granular or other morphologies.
 The process leads one to find ways to deal with the large number of closure expressions that result from the Volume Averaging Theory (VAT) used to obtain the original governing set of equations for Upper scale.
 Although of a common form, the resulting usable form depends on the media morphology and the local boundary conditions at the each level of the hierarchy.
-A particular closure expression will be different for energy, mass or momentum transfer between the fluid and the solid matrix, in part because of their different boundary conditions.
+A particular closure expressions will be different for energy, mass or momentum transfer between the fluid and the solid matrix in a porous media, between the one phase of the Heterogeneous medium and another (or others) phase in part because of their different boundary conditions, while in part due to different physics phenomena being investigated Travkin, [1-3,16-27]; Travkin and Bolotina, [6]; Travkin and Catton, [4,5].

 There are many disagreements about the applicability of models based on conventional diffusivity type models of transport phenomena in Heterogeneous (and porous) media to media with the following features: 1) multi-scaled media; 2) media with non-linear physical characteristics; 3) polydisperse morphologies; 4) materials with phase anisotropy; 5) media with non-constant or field dependent phase properties; 6) transient problems; 7) presence of imperfect interface surfaces; 8) presence of internal (mostly at the interface) physico-chemical phenomena, etc.